0xPlaygrounds/awesome-rig/discord_rig_bot/documents/Rig_guide.md

 Rig is an open-source Rust library designed to simplify the development of applications powered by Large Language Models (LLMs).
 It provides a unified API for working with different LLM providers, advanced AI workflow support, and flexible abstractions for building complex AI systems.

 Key features of Rig include:
-- Unified API across LLM providers (e.g., OpenAI, Cohere)
+- Unified API across multiple LLM providers (e.g., OpenAI, Anthropic, Cohere, Perplexity)
 - Support for completion and embedding workflows
 - High-level abstractions for agents and RAG systems
 - Extensible architecture for custom implementations
 - Seamless integration with Rust's ecosystem
+- Vector store support, including in-memory and LanceDB options

 ## 2. Core Concepts